Bachelor of Science in Medical Radiation SciencesRadiation Therapy Concentration

 - Our graduates will demonstrate the highest professional and ethical standards.

-Upon completion of the Bachelor’s degree concentration in Radiation Therapy, the graduates will demonstrate:
+Upon completion of the bachelor’s degree concentration in Radiation Therapy, graduates will demonstrate:

 - Compassion and holistic care of people requiring radiation therapy.